 Entophile?

 It has been a while since my last post on this blog.
-It is painful for me write about this because generally I don’t enjoy reading people’s complaints about not having kept up with their blog, but it is true for me now, and I feel like writing about it, so here we go.
+I don’t enjoy reading peoples’ complaints about not having kept up with their blog, but I feel like writing about it, so here we go.

 There was a time when I identified as an entomologist.
 That was actually my official title at work, job series 0414 Entomologist.
-Granted I was working as a pest management consultant, and lets face it, pest management is kind of at the low end of respectability when it comes to entomology.
-But nevertheless, I could say that I was an entomologist, and people came to with their bug questions.
+Granted I was working as a pest management consultant, and, lets face it, pest management is at the low end of respectability when it comes to entomology.
+But still, I could say that I was an entomologist, and people came me to with their pest questions.
 I was traveling to different military bases across the Pacific to train pesticide applicators and inspect pest management programs – it was a great time.
 Or should I say it was great for me.
-I had young children in those days so it was not so great for my spouse who had to be a single parent while I was off doing entomology for chunks of time in exotic places.
-Looking back on it I was kind of selfish, and I am maybe paying the price now that I am not as close with my kids, but then again that could just be my emotionally detached personality.
-Regardless of all that, it was a fun being an entomologist.
+I had young children then, so it was not so great for my spouse who had to be a single parent while I was off having fun doing entomology.
+Looking back on it, I was selfish and maybe I’m the price now that my family is older and I am not as close with my kids as I could be, but maybe that is my emotionally detached personality.
+Regardless, it was a fun being an entomologist.

-Eventually, the toll on my family became noticeable, and I could see it was becoming more of a problem, so I changed jobs.
-I was no longer a Navy pest management consultant for the Pacific area.
-I became a Navy natural resources manager in Hawaii.
-I have to admit there were also some other more selfish reasons for that change.
-I saw an opportunity to get more into conservation, which was appealing to me.
-Also I figured I would have more chances to do surveys for native Hawaiian insects, which was even more exciting.
-This ended up being partially true, but the longer I was in that job, the more I got pushed into program administration and management.
-I suppose that is the natural progression of one’s career, but that doesn’t really make it any more palatable.
-I started out as the lone biologist in my new organization, and after about 8 years I was the team lead of a small group.
-I did manage get involved with insect related projects when they came up, so it wasn’t all bad, but it got to the point where I wasn’t really enjoying it anymore, and I was yearning for those days of traveling to Singapore, Japan, Korea, Guam, etc.
+Eventually I saw that this was becoming a problem, so I changed positions.
+I was no longer a Navy pest management consultant and became a Navy natural resources manager.
+I have to admit there were some selfish motives for this change also.
+I saw an opportunity to get more into conservation, which I thought would be more rewarding.
+Also, I figured I would have more chances to get out in the field and do insect surveys, which was more exciting than pest management.
+This ended up being partially true, but the longer I was in that position, the more I got pushed into program administration.
+I suppose that is the natural progression of one’s career, but that didn’t make it any more palatable.
+I started out as the lone biologist in my new organization, and after about 8 years I was the team lead of a small group of biologists.
+I did manage get involved with some interesting projects, so it wasn’t all bad, but it got to the point where I wasn’t enjoying it anymore, and I was yearning for those days of traveling, helping people with pest problems, and training pesticide applicators on military bases throughout the Pacific.

-It was a tough decision, but I made up my mind to get back to that place where I was happy and had that entophile identity.
-Shortly after I decided to leave my natural resources position, I was told that they were going change my position to a higher grade, which would be a promotion for me.
-I was asked to reconsider, and I did, but in the end I stuck to my guns and left.
-It was hard because at one point we had a pretty tight team, which I now realize is extremely rare.
-My spouse also questioned the wisdom of passing up a promotion, but she was also very supportive and wanted what was best for me.
-Like I said, I did not lose my resolve, and I left.
-The only problem with that was the entomologist in my old position was not going to retire for another year, so I had to take a completely different job in the meantime.
-I ended up working in Range Sustainment, and by range I mean military ranges used for training.
-Not really my field of expertise, but I figured I could do it until my old job opened up.
-I muddled through munitions and operational range clearance work for a little less than a year, but I was able to travel to Okinawa a couple times so it wasn’t all bad.
+It was another tough decision, but I made up my mind to get back to that place where I was happy and had that entophile identity.
+I decided to leave my natural resources position.
+When informed my supervisor, he told me that they were going to promote me and change my position to a higher grade.
+I was asked to reconsider, but in the end, I stuck with my decision and made the move back to my previous position.
+It was hard because we had built a good team, which I now realize is rare and not something to be taken for granted.
+My spouse also questioned the wisdom of passing up a promotion, but she was supportive and wanted what was best for me.
+The only problem was the entomologist in my previous position was not going to retire for another year, so I had to take a completely different position in the meantime.
+I ended up working in Range Sustainment, and by “range,” I mean military range used for training.
+This was not my area of expertise, but I figured I could do it until my old position opened up.
+I muddled through munitions and operational range clearance work for a little less than a year, but I was able to travel to Okinawa a couple times, so it wasn’t all bad.

-Unfortunately this was short lived.
-My boss got promoted, which left his position vacant.
-As luck (maybe bad luck, I don’t know) would have it, many of the folks in my new team were ineligible for the supervisor position because they were new, and the ones that were eligible were not interested.
-The most logical qualified choice for supervisor job wasn’t interested in it either, so it fell to me.
-I didn’t feel like it would be fair to my family to turn down a second promotion, and I didn’t want some random person to be my boss, so I took the position.
+Then my new supervisor got promoted, which left his position vacant.
+As luck (maybe bad luck, I don’t know) would have it, many of the folks on my new team were ineligible to fill the vacant supervisor position, and the ones that were eligible were not interested.
+I didn’t feel like it would be fair to my family for me to turn down a second promotion, and I didn’t want some random person to be my supervisor, so I took the new position.

 So here I am now, feeling a little lost again.
-My new title is Supervisory Fish and Wildlife Biologist.
-It has been about one year that I have been doing this.
-Our entire team is pretty much teleworking full time, and has been doing so since I started.
-I thought I could do entomology and be a supervisor at the same time, but that has not really worked out at all.
-I am now in the process of backfilling my previous position, and once that happens I will be even more removed from entomology.
-It’s all good.
-I understood when I took this position that my first priority would be our team and the people in our section.
-And it is nice making a little more money.
+My new title is Supervisory Fish and Wildlife Biologist and it has been about one year.
+Our entire team is mostly teleworking full time and has been doing so since I started.
+I thought I could do entomology and be a supervisor at the same time, but that has not exactly worked out.
+I am now in the process of backfilling my previous position, and once that happens, I will be even more removed from entomology than I was before.
+It is OK though – I have accepted my role, and I understand that my first priority is trying to be a good supervisor, and of course it is nice making more money.

 Guam CRB Before and After Pics